pguillem/RaspPI3-acoustic-pure-tone-cancelling/README.md

 # RaspPI3-acoustic-pure-tone-canceling
 Raspberry3 turned into an acoustic pure-tone canceller.
 Using Python2.7

-This is just a final project for my Transforms subject.
-It aims to scan the audible spectrum for pure-tones using FFT, to later produce a "counter tone" that will effectively cancel the source tone in the same frequency by finding the appropiate phase, using the principle of acoustic interference.
+Just a final project for my Transforms lecture.
+It aims to scan the audible spectrum for pure-tones using FFT, and produce a "counter tone" that will effectively cancel the same frequency, by finding the appropiate phase angle using the principle of acoustic interference.

-The program will detect any idle audio card interfaces and start scanning the spectrum from the start.
-Make your piano sound any key or simply whistle, the code will pick up the frequency.
+The program detects any idle audio card interface and starts using its mike to scan the spectrum.
+Make your piano play any key - or simply whistle, the code will pick up the frequency.

 In order to focus the program on the dominant pure-tone in the spectrum, click the "INICIAR DETECCION" button (Sorry, its in spanish).
-Once the program has a target frequency to cancel, you can then use the "ACTIVAR CANCELACION" button to start the cancellation process for the tone, which will generate a counter-tone on a speaker output sweeping all phases one by one till the amplitude of the source tone drops in the FFT.
-Effectively cancelling the tone on a fixed position in space.
+Once the program has a target frequency to cancel, you can use the "ACTIVAR CANCELACION" button to start the interference, generating a counter-tone on a speaker output sweeping all phases one by one till the amplitude of the source tone drops in the FFT.

-This work uses modified versions of the following libraries :
+This code uses modified versions of the following libraries:

 (SWHear.py) by Scott Harden - Heavily Modified https://github.com/swharden/Python-GUI-examples